OpenBB-finance/OpenBB/CONTRIBUTING.md

 The fact that this is an Open Source project makes the possibilities of contributing pretty much unlimited.
 In here you should consider what do you want to gain out of this experience of contributing, some examples we've seen since the repository is live:

   * Machine Learning engineers working on our prediction models
-  * Data Scientists improving our algoritms to make sense out of the data
+  * Data Scientists improving our algorithms to make sense out of the data
   * Mathematicians exploring our residual analysis menu
   * Finance students evaluating a DCF spreadsheet from terminal's data
   * DevOps engineers making the repository more robust and ensuring good practices